One happy traveler. |

 Saturday, May 21st

-Impromptu jam session out front
+Impromptu jam session out front of Fullsteam in Durham, NC. |

 After we left Fullsteam, we ran into some friends and popped by Durham's newest brewing establishment, Bull City Burger & Brewery.
 These guys just opened their doors a month or so ago, and we've been itching to get by to try some of their beer.
 When you go, don't miss out on Zach's Bowl of Pickled Stuff, the contents of which change daily based on whatever chef Zach Faulisi finds locally available he wants to pickle in-house.
 Pure brilliance.